-Wisdom Teeth Removal
+Expert Wisdom Tooth Removal

 Roughly 90% of adults have at least one impacted wisdom tooth, a dental problem that can lead to infection, severe pain, and may push your other teeth out of alignment.
 Dr. Lucia Covington at Waccamaw Oral Surgery & Medical Spa specializes in the surgical removal of wisdom teeth.
-If you have symptoms or questions about whether your wisdom teeth require extraction, call the office in Murrells Inlet, South Carolina to book an appointment..
+If you have symptoms or questions about whether your wisdom teeth require extraction, call the office in Murrells Inlet, South Carolina to book an appointment.

 What are wisdom teeth?

 Wisdom teeth, called third molars, are the final set of molars to appear.
 If they grow in normally, they erupt between the ages of 17-21, but they often don’t come in because there isn’t enough space in your jaw.
+It is recommended to remove wisdom teeth at ages 15-18 to minimize postoperative risks.

 What is an impacted wisdom tooth?